Coherence theory of truth

-Coherence theories of truth characterize truth as a property of whole systems of propositions that can be ascribed to individual propositions only derivatively according to their coherence with the whole.
+In epistemology, the coherence theory of truth is a family of philosophical theories that characterize truth as a property of whole systems of propositions that can be ascribed to individual propositions only derivatively according to their coherence with the whole.
 While modern coherence theorists hold that there are many possible systems to which the determination of truth may be based upon coherence, others, particularly those with strong religious beliefs, hold that the truth only applies to a single absolute system.
 In general, truth requires a proper fit of elements within the whole system.
 Very often, though, coherence is taken to imply something more than simple formal coherence.
 For example, the coherence of the underlying set of concepts is considered to be a critical factor in judging validity for the whole system.
 In other words, the set of base concepts in a universe of discourse must first be seen to form an intelligible paradigm before many theorists will consider that the coherence theory of truth is applicable.